kosl/ihipp-examples/docs/week1.md

 **Source of image: hpc.llnl.gov**

 Such kind of computing is actually not considered High Performance Computing (HPC).
 You have many other solutions, for example, grid computing that is usually distributed or cloud computing that you can rent.
 Such problems that are being solved are not actually interdependent, so the parallelization here is 100% and no communication is needed among the processes.
-Running such a problem on HPC would mean the underutilization of a supercomputer since the main point of HPC is having closely coupled compute cores on multiple nodes.
+Running such a problem on HPC would mean the under-utilisation of a supercomputer since the main point of HPC is having closely coupled compute cores on multiple nodes.
 In such non-dependent cases, you have quite a good scaling, that is, your program can run equally well on one core as on one million cores because there is no interdependence.
-An example of such embarassingly-simple problems is searching for an optimum of some function for which you do not know its optimum location, so you greedily search the domain.
+An example of such embarrassingly simple problems is searching for an optimum of some function for which you do not know its optimum location, so you greedily search the domain.

 There can also be some "intelligence" behind using a genetic algorithm, but this actually complicates the problem since there can be an overlap of the search domains.
 And such algorithms are maybe just empirically describing the theory behind.
 That's what supercomputing actually is not, although we are very content with such kinds of computing problems.
 Other problems that can be highly parallel are, for example, some kind of direct numerical computing of fundamental equations or kinetic simulations, which could be very close to how embarrassingly simple computing is.

 For efficient parallelization, you need to know the computer architecture on which programs will run.
 Let's have a look at a computing node found in modern supercomputers.
 In the picture below, you can observe that the compute node is a standalone "Von Neumann" computer.